 Lancashire and Yorkshire Railway Trust is a Charitable Incorporated Organisation which owns a unique collection of steam locomotives and carriages previously owned by the Lancashire & Yorkshire Railway over 100 years ago.

 Registered with the Charity Commission for England and Wales with Registration Number 1157071, the origins of the Trust go back to 1964 when a group of enthusiasts in Rochdale established the L&Y Saddletanks Fund.

-In 2019 we have also rescued the body of an L&YR family saloon which was threatened with destruction, this is in secure private storage at the moment whilst options for its restoration are investigated.
+Also not on public display is the body of an L&YR family saloon which was threatened with destruction and we rescued in 2019, this is in secure private storage at the moment whilst options for its restoration are investigated.